star-ga/NikolaChess/README.md

   check.
 * **Alpha‑beta search:** Implements a basic minimax search with alpha‑beta pruning on the CPU.
 Depth is measured in plies.
+* **Draw detection:** The search detects draw claims by the fifty‑move rule, threefold repetition and certain insufficient material scenarios (K vs K, K+B vs K, K+N vs K, K+B vs K+B on same‑colour squares, and K+N vs K+N).
+Draw adjudication is applied during the search and returns a neutral score when the conditions are met.
 * **Improved evaluation with optional neural network:** Uses piece‑square tables derived from the PeSTO evaluation function to combine material and positional bonuses into a single score.